-Active & Sustainable School Transportation Certification: School Travel Plan Process
+Active & Sustainable School Travel Certification: School Travel Plan Process

-The Active and Sustainable School Transportation (ASST) certification process uses the Canadian School Travel Planning model to help schools earn recognition for ASST efforts.
-School Travel Planning is a community-based approach that aims to increase the number of students and adults choosing active and sustainable transportation to get to and from school.
+The Active and Sustainable School Travel (ASST) certification process uses the Canadian School Travel Planning model to help schools earn recognition for ASST efforts.
+School Travel Planning is a community-based approach that aims to increase the number of students and adults choosing active and sustainable travel to get to and from school.
 This approach addresses concerns about safety, physical activity, and the environment.
-Key community stakeholders (school boards, municipalities, police, public health professionals, parents/guardians, administrators, educators and children) work together to identify and to solve their school transportation needs.
+Key community stakeholders (school boards, municipalities, police, public health professionals, parents/guardians, administrators, educators and children) work together to identify and to solve their school travel needs.

 Please fill out the form below if you are interested beginning the School Travel Planning process.

 Through a five-step process (see image below), each school writes a School Travel Plan with input and assistance from community stakeholders.
 Each School Travel Plan includes an action plan describing steps they plan to implement such as: